 Downward-facing dog is a full body stretch that’ll make your calves and hamstrings stronger.
 It’s a common position in many yoga sequences.
 The head-to-knee pose will also strengthen your hamstrings, preventing injuries and tightness.
 It’s related to the bound angle pose, which is another great pose for your thighs; it'll help you move swiftly with ease.
 To make your back stronger, do the pigeon and bridge poses.
 These positions improve posture while running.

-Road to complete recovery after a marathon is difficult but possible by following both short-term and long-term recovery methods.
+The road to complete recovery after a marathon is difficult but not impossible.
 Do not stop running soon after the marathon, take an ice bath and get into some compression wear before you prepare for a long and sound sleep soon after the marathon.
 Replenish your body with antioxidant-rich food and enroll in an aerobics class till you recover completely.

 Don't run full throttle the very first day.
 Give your heart and your muscles time to cope and settle into a routine.
 Then step up the speed and the mileage to get benefits.
 Any sign of nagging pains and aches, halt and head to your physio.
 Slip on the right pair of shoes that will enhance your performance and keep sipping enough water before, during, and after the run to keep your blood pressure from dipping below normal.